 The European Communications Office (ECO) is the permanent Secretariat of the European Conference of Postal and Telecommunications Administrations (CEPT), an organisation where policy makers and regulators from 48 countries across Europe collaborate to harmonise telecommunication, radio spectrum and postal regulations.

-At the 6th meeting of the ECO Council in London 8 - 9 May 2012, Latvia became a member of ECO Council.
+At the 9th meeting of the ECO Council in Copenhagen 20-21 November 2013, Bosnia and Herzegovina became a member of ECO Council.